 ‘Having no ties doesn’t mean you’re not real,’ I whisper softly to my reflection in the mirror.
 This precious little sentence has become my mantra since I’ve been in this place, keeping me as tempered as death allows one to be.

 ‘You are not dead,’ I remember Milena saying to me when I first woke up here.
 ‘That’s all you need to know for now.
-If you were, like, really dead, you’d be there.’
+If you were, like, really dead, you’d be all the way over there–’

 ‘What am I, then, in a coma?’

-‘On a trial,’ she replied, just as serenely, grabbing an apple with both hands.
+‘On a trial,’ she replied serenely, grabbing an apple with both hands.
 ‘You’ll go back, don’t worry.
-Here, have a bite,’ she said and threw the apple at me.
+Here, have a bite, you need to eat something,’ and threw another one at me.

 I took a bite, and the juiciness felt amazing.
-It felt like life.
+It felt like life, dear life.

 ‘Nope.
 And nope.’